 During the last year OSCI Horticulture program contributed 28,613 pounds of produce to the Main and Training Kitchens.
 Horticulture added another drip style hydroponics unit which has the capability to supply up to 25 lbs. of fresh lettuce every 3-4 weeks.
-The Horticulture program employs approximately twenty persons in our care with eight of those working toward their apprentice certificates and approximately 8 students.
+The Horticulture program employs approximately 20 PIOC's with 8 of those working toward their apprentice certificates and approximately 8 students.
 Horticulture continues to work with SRTU to create a container garden for their program.
-The plants, seeds and guidance were provided by Horticulture and planted and cared for by SRTU persons in our care.
+The plants, seeds and guidance were provided by Horticulture and planted and cared for by SRTU PIOC.
 New this year the Horticulture workers helped create a sensory area for OSCI/Journey Together Service Dogs.
 This area contains different surfaces that the dogs should experience while being trained.